reedlevinson/home/activities/activity4/README.md

 ```
 ```````

-Do these exercises on `plank`, and copy your answers back to your machine to upload to Canvas.
+Do these exercises on `plink`, and copy your answers back to your machine to upload to Canvas.

 ## 1. Add the missing code